gitkalher/gittestproject/README.txt

-This is first line in readme file.
+This is the first line in readme file.